Bandai, Fukushima

 Bandai (磐梯町, Bandai-machi) is a town located in Fukushima Prefecture, Japan.
 As of 1 March 2018, the town had an estimated population of 3,533 in 1195 households, and a population density of 60.3 persons per km^{2}.
 The total area of the town was 59.77 sqkm.

 Geography

 Bandai is located in the northeastern part of the Aizu Basin, bordered by Yamagata Prefecture to the north.
 About 70% of the town is occupied by forests, with agricultural land and settlements along the hills at the southern foot of the mountains and along the Otani River.
-Much of the tow is within the borders of the Bandai-Asahi National Park.
+Much of the town is within the borders of the Bandai-Asahi National Park.